Son Tra Peninsula, Da Nang: Forest, Coast and Quiet Roads

 Introduction

-Just beyond the centre of Da Nang, the Son Tra Peninsula rises gently between city and sea.
-Forested hills roll down towards the water, coastal roads curve along the shoreline and pockets of quiet appear sooner than you might expect.
+Green slopes descend towards the water, coastal roads curve along the shoreline and pockets of quiet appear sooner than you might expect.

-Forest Roads and Quiet Corners
+Forest Roads, Wildlife and Quiet Corners

 Move inland and the atmosphere changes again.
 Trees close in, sound softens and the road begins to climb.
-Forested sections of Son Tra feel shaded and cool, especially in the early hours or after rain.
+Forested sections of the Son Tra Peninsula feel shaded and cool, especially in the early hours or after rain.

 Linh Ung Pagoda and the Lady Buddha

 The pagoda grounds are open and well maintained, with space to walk, sit or quietly observe.
 Locals come to light incense or pause during their day, while visitors move through at different speeds.
-Despite its popularity, the area often feels calm, shaped by open space, the sea breeze and a sense of quiet order.
+Despite its popularity, the area often feels calm, shaped by open space, the sea breeze and a quiet sense of order.

 These beaches invite gentle exploration or simple lingering.
 You might swim, walk along the shoreline, relax in the sun or sit quietly while waves roll in.
 Locals often visit in the early morning or late afternoon, avoiding the heat of the day.

-Getting Around Son Tra Peninsula
+How to Explore Son Tra Peninsula

 A few helpful things to keep in mind: